oanda/apidocs/sections/orders.md

       "id" : 43211,             // The ID of the Order
-      "units" : 5,                // The number of units in the Order "direction" : "long",       // The direction of the Order "instrument" : "EUR/USD",   // The symbol of the instrument of the Order "time" : 1234567890,        // The time of the Order (seconds since Unix epoch) "price" : 1.45123,          // The price the Order was executed at "takeProfit" : 1.7,         // The take-profit associated with the Order, if any
+      "units" : 5,                // The number of units in the Order "direction" : "long",       // The direction of the Order "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "time" : 1234567890,        // The time of the Order (seconds since Unix epoch) "price" : 1.45123,          // The price the Order was executed at "takeProfit" : 1.7,         // The take-profit associated with the Order, if any